freddiefreeloader1/CNC-Resurrection-/README.md

 -Pins BH and Pins DF

 CNC Milling Machine Specs:

 -Pitch of the lead screws : 1mm
--UGS Parameters:
+UGS Parameters:
---Step size of axes : 800pulse/mm
+-Step size of axes : 800pulse/mm
---Max Travel Rate : 150
+-Max Travel Rate : 150
 Do not increase feed rate more than 100mm/min.
 It staggers motors because motors cannot catch that pulse speed.